DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

         - **🔔Synchronous** soft tokens, such as Google Authenticator, use a time-based algorithm that generates a constantly changing series of codes.
 A synchronous token generates and displays onetime passwords e.g every 60 seconds, that are synchronized with an authentication server.
         - **🔔Asynchronous** tokens typically require a challenge to be entered on the token to allow it to calculate a response, which the server compares to the response it expects.
 An asynchronous token uses a challenge-­response process to generate the onetime password.
     - Two-factor methods:
-        - **Hash Message Authentication Code (HMAC)**: includes a hash function used by the HMAC-based One-Time Password (HOTP) standard to create onetime passwords
+        - **HMAC-based One-Time Password (HOTP)** Hash Message Authentication Code (HMAC) includes a hash function used by the HMAC-based One-Time Password (HOTP) standard to create onetime passwords.
+It typically creates HOTP values of six to eight numbers.
+This is similar to the asynchronous dynamic passwords created by tokens.
+The HOTP value remains valid until used.
-        - **Time-based One-Time Password (TOTP)**: similar to HOTP, but uses a timestamp and remains valid for a certain time frame (e.g. 30 or 60 seconds)
+        - **Time-based One-Time Password (TOTP)**: similar to HOTP, but uses a timestamp and remains valid for a certain time frame (e.g. 30 or 60 seconds).
+It is similar to the synchronous dynamic passwords used by tokens.
+The TOTP password expires if the user doesn’t use it within the time frame.
             - e.g. phone-based authenticator app, where your phone is mimicking a hardware TOTP token (combined with userid/password is considered two-factor or two-step authentication)
         - **Email challenge**: popular method, used by websites, sending the user an email with a PIN
         - Short Message Service (SMS) to send users a text with a PIN is another 2-factor method; note that ✏️NIST SP 800-63B points out vulnerabilities, and deprecates use of SMS as a two-factor method for federal agencies
+- **Biometric**: Biometric methods identify users based on physical characteristics such as fingerprints.
+During enrollment, a subject’s biometric factor is sampled and stored in the device’s database.
+This stored sample of a biometric factor is the 🔔reference profile (also known as a 🔔reference template).
+The 🔔throughput rate (ideally 6 seconds) is the amount of time the system requires to scan a subject and approve or deny access.
+The more complex or detailed a biometric characteristic, the longer processing takes.
+Physiological biometric methods include fingerprints, face scans, retina scans, iris scans, palm scans (also known as palm topography or palm geography), and voice patterns:
+    - Fingerprints: Fingerprints have loops, whorls, ridges, and bifurcations (also called minutiae) and fingerprint readers match the minutiae to data within a database.
+    - Face Scans: Face scans use the geometric patterns of faces for detection and recognition.
+    - Retina Scans: Retina scans focus on the pattern of blood vessels at the back of the eye.
+They are the most accurate form of biometric authentication and can differentiate between identical twins.
+However, some privacy proponents object to their use because they can reveal medical conditions, such as high blood pressure and pregnancy.
+    - Iris Scans: Focusing on the colored area around the pupil, iris scans are the second most accurate form of biometric authentication.
+Iris scans are considered more acceptable by general users than retina scans because scans can occur from far away and are less intrusive.
+Scans can often be done from 6 to 12 meters away (about 20 to 40 feet).
+However, some scanners can be fooled with a high-quality image in place of a person’s eye.
+Additionally, accuracy can be affected by changes in lighting and the usage of some glasses and contact lenses.
+    - Palm Scans: Palm scanners scan the palm of the hand for identification.
+They use near-infrared light to measure vein patterns in the palm, which are as unique as fingerprints.
+    - Biometric devices are rated for performance by examining the different types of errors they produce:
+      - **Crossover Error Rate CER**: point at which false acceptance (Type 2) error rate equals the false rejection (Type 1) error rate for a given sensor, in a given system and context; it is the optimal point of operation if the potential impacts of both types of errors are equivalent.
+Devices with lower CERs are more accurate than devices with higher CERs
+      - **FRR**: False Rejection Rate (Type 1 Error) incorrectly denying authentication to a legit identity and therefore denying access
+      - **FAR**: False Acceptance Rate (Type 2 Error) incorrectly authenticating a claimed identity as legit, recognizing and granting access on that basis

 - 5.2.3 Accountability
     - Two important security elements in an access control system are authorization and accountability
         - **Authorization**: subjects are granted access to objects based on proven identities